ngneat/spectator/README.md

 - `queryHost` - Read more about querying in Spectator
 - `queryHostAll` - Read more about querying in Spectator

+Setting inputs directly on a component using `setInput` or `props` is not possible when testing with a host component.
+Inputs should be set through `hostProps` or `setHostInput` instead, and passed through to your component in the template.

 ### Custom Host Component
 Sometimes it's helpful to pass your own host implementation.
 We can pass a custom host component to the `createHostFactory()` that will replace the default one: